 Visit www.virginiamasternaturalist.org/index.html for more information about the state program.

 The membership year follows the calendar--January 1 to December 31.
-Anyone who has been a member of the Southwestern Piedmont chapter at any time may renew their membership online or by sending a check for $10 payable to "Southwestern Piedmont Master Naturalists" and addressed to Southwestern Piedmont Virginia Master Naturalist, Virginia Museum of Natural History, 21 Starling Avenue, Martinsville, VA 24112.
+Anyone who has been a member of the Southwestern Piedmont chapter at any time may renew their membership by sending a check for $10 payable to "Southwestern Piedmont Master Naturalists" and addressed to Southwestern Piedmont Virginia Master Naturalist, Virginia Museum of Natural History, 21 Starling Avenue, Martinsville, VA 24112.

 Virginia Master Naturalist programs and employment are open to all, regardless of race, color, national origin, sex, religion, age, disability, political beliefs, sexual orientation, or marital or family status.
 An equal opportunity/affirmative action employer.